Last Updated: Jun 5, 2023

 - Respond to the requests that you send us.

-- Send you messages (via Slack and Email and our Web Application) that relate to your usage of our system or security and administrative messages.
+- Send you messages (via our Communications Bots, and Email and our Web Application) that relate to your usage of our system or security and administrative messages.

 - Send you smart suggestions and feedback received from others in your Work Network.

-- Send you communication request for the purpose of improving our Services (i.e. request for phone call, completion of a survey).
+- Send you communication requests for the purpose of improving our Services (i.e. request for phone call, completion of a survey).

 - Send marketing related messages to our Services with your consent (from which you will be able to unsubscribe).